srdusr/notes/linux/linux-commands.md

   $ ls -l /opt/myFile.txt
   -rw-r--r-- 1 root root 0 Dec  21 16:20 /opt/file.txt
   ```

+    `!!:n` where n is the 0-based position of the argument you want.
+The ! prefix is used to access previous commands.

+- Other useful commands:

+    `!$` - last argument from previous command
+    `!^` - first argument (after the program/built-in/script) from previous command
+    `!*` - all arguments from previous command
+    `!!` - previous command (often pronounced "bang bang")
+    `!n` - command number n from history
+    `!pattern` - most recent command matching pattern
+    `!!:s/find/replace` - last command, substitute find with replace
 - - -

 #### Getting information about a window